 - Refuelling equipment

 - Fuel storage for vehicle and airfield operations

 Living at Wilkins

 Extreme weather conditions at the site can make it difficult for a daily routine to become established.
-Generally, there are periods of blizzards (high winds) when little work can be completed which are punctuated with windows of fine weather when most productive work is undertaken.
+There are periods of blizzard, with high wind and blowing snow, when little work can be completed.
+These are punctuated with windows of fine weather when most outdoors work is undertaken.
 During fine weather, long work days can be expected.
 These can be up to 12 hours.